Introduction

 Section 2: Understandability

-Understandability is how quickly a developer can grasp what code does and why.
-It depends on naming, control-flow clarity, and consistency.
-Code that “works” but requires an hour of tracing to understand is expensive to maintain.
+Understandability reflects how quickly a developer grasps what code does and why, based on naming, control-flow clarity, and consistency.
+Code that “works” but needs hours of tracing is costly to maintain.

-Names are the primary interface between the code and the reader.
-A function named process() tells you nothing.
-A function named calculateOrderTotalWithTax() tells you the action, the domain, and the scope.
-Good names reduce the need for comments and make incorrect usage obvious.
+Names are the main interface between code and reader.
+A function process() says little, while calculateOrderTotalWithTax() reveals the action, domain, and scope.
+Good names diminish the need for comments and clarify misuse.

 Understanding Understandability

-Naming clarity: Use verbs for actions (validateInput, fetchUser, applyDiscount), nouns for data (orderTotal, userPreferences), and boolean prefixes where appropriate (isValid, hasPermission, canEdit).
-Avoid generic names like data, info, temp, or handler without domain context.
+Naming clarity: Use specific verbs (validateInput, fetchUser, applyDiscount), nouns (orderTotal, userPreferences), and booleans (isValid, hasPermission, canEdit).
+Avoid generic names like data, info, temp, or handler without context.

 Control-flow clarity: Code should read top-to-bottom or follow named steps.
-Hidden side effects, non-obvious mutations, and “clever” control flow force readers to trace execution.
-Early returns and extracted helpers make the sequence obvious.
+Hidden side effects, non-obvious mutations, and “clever” control flow hinder understanding.
+Early returns and helpers clarify the sequence.

 Non-obvious logic: When the code does something surprising (a workaround, a business rule, an invariant), document the why.
 Links to Architecture Decision Records (ADRs) or issue trackers help.
 Comments that restate what the code does add noise.